Category Archives: 2022 Films

 Pearl feels trapped on her family farm.
 Bored and isolated, she needs more out of life than milking cows, caregiving for her sickly father (Matthew Sunderland), or disagreeing with her rigid mother, Ruth (Tandi Wright).

-The time is 1918 and Pearl’s fiancee is off fighting World War I.
+The time is 1918, and Pearl’s fiancé is off fighting World War I.

 It’s tough to take my eyes off Goth, quickly becoming a modern scream queen turned upside down.
 She’s not the victim, she’s the villain.
-With her wide-eyed stare and luscious red lips, she bares a striking resemblance to Dorothy Gale, from Kansas.
+With her wide-eyed stare and luscious red lips, she bears a striking resemblance to Dorothy Gale from Kansas.

 And anyone who has seen X knows that the old lady has some issues.

-At first, there is hope for Pearl and we enjoy her pleasure.
+Initially, there is hope for Pearl, and we take pleasure in her company.
 She catches the eye of a handsome projectionist played by David Corenswet.
-Mutually smitten, he makes her forget her fiancee and they bond over films and aspirations.
+Mutually smitten, he makes her forget her fiancé, and they bond over films and aspirations.

-But, once he visits Pearl’s farm and finds a maggot-covered stuffed pig, and hears noises in her house, his interest wanes.
-Not to be so easily dismissed, Pearl’s true mental state is revealed.
+But once he visits Pearl’s farm and finds a maggot-covered stuffed pig and hears noises in her house, his interest wanes.
+Not to be so easily dismissed, Pearl’s actual mental state is revealed.

 West and Goth turn the horror genre upside down when the best and most brutal killings occur during the daytime.
-The standard horror films occur at night so this invention ups the ante when the cinematography and lighting are so bright.
+Standard horror films often take place at night, so this invention raises the stakes when the cinematography and lighting are as bright.

-Back to The Wizard of Oz comparisons, several references can be discovered.
+Returning to the Wizard of Oz comparisons, several references can be found.
 For starters, Goth resembles Judy Garland, mainly around the eyes.
-Her outfits, most notably, her dresses and hair bow, pay tribute to Dorothy.
-Her bicycle looks like Miss Gulchs’s ride.
+Her outfits, most notably her dresses and hair bow, pay tribute to Dorothy.
+Her bicycle looks like Miss Gulch’s ride.

-Goth also resembles American actress Shelley Duvall, whose best role is the suffering Wendy Torrance in The Shining (1980).
+Goth also resembles American actress Shelley Duvall, whose most notable role is that of the suffering Wendy Torrance in The Shining (1980).
 Both actors have a mesmerizing stare as if to say ‘I can go cuckoo at any moment now’.

 A third film is in the works.